The Propositional Logic of Team Properties: Introduction

 \subsection{Structure of this paper}

-In the next section we formally introduce the syntax and semantics of the Logic of Teams, LT.
+In the next section we formally introduce the syntax and semantics of the Logic of Team Properties, LTP.
 The semantics is defined in an algebraic manner in terms of homomorphisms into algebraic structures based on Boolean algebras.
-In the same section we also introduce a labelled natural deduction system for LT.
+In the same section we also introduce a labelled natural deduction system for LTP.
 The formulas are decorated by labels and the labels are themselves classical propositional formulas.
 By including rules in the deduction system identifying classically equivalent formulas as equivalent labels we establish the role of the labels as references to elements in a Boolean algebra, and this paves the way for the completeness proof via Lindenbaum--Tarski algebras presented in the next section.

 Section 3 is devoted to prove the completeness of the natural deduction system and the consequences that can be observed by a more careful investigation of the proof.
 This section also includes results regarding non-canonicity and adequacy of sets of Boolean algebras.